highcharts/highcharts/docs/dashboards/style-by-css.md

 using a custom HTML layout.

 ## Importing the CSS
-The CSS is not included in the library but you can import it like that:
+The CSS must be explicitly imported as shown here:
 ```css
 @import url("https://code.highcharts.com/dashboards/css/dashboards.css");
 @import url("https://code.highcharts.com/dashboards/css/datagrid.css");
 ```

-Note that each component has its own CSS file.
+The file `datagrid.css` is needed only if the DataGrid component is actually used in the dashboard.

 ## General classes
 Each of the class name contains a prefix `highcharts-dashboards` and a suffix that describes the element.
 For example, the class name for the dashboard's row is `highcharts-dashboards-row`.

 These are the most important elements and their associated CSS classes:
 - `highcharts-dashboards` - the main class for the dashboard